Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Spectral Measure and Spectral Embedding

 One defines $L^p$-mixing times for continuous-time random walks in the same way as for discrete-time random walks.
 In this case, \eqref{eq:mixingreturnprob} holds without the ceiling signs.

-We can use the spectral measure of the Laplacian to upper bound the return probability, or the mixing time, of the random walks.
-Recall that when $G$ is infinite, $\pi(x) := 0$. \begin{lemma} Let $G$ be a weighted graph.
-For every vertex $x\in V$ and $t>0$, we have
+We can use the spectral measure of the Laplacian to upper-bound the return probability, or the mixing time, of the random walks.
+Recall that when $G$ has infinite volume, $\pi(x) := 0$. \begin{lemma} Consider a lazy random walk on a weighted graph, $G$.
+If $\muz_x(\lambda) \le \psi(\lambda)$ for some increasing continuously differentiable function $\psi$ with $\psi(0) = 0$, then